EPW80/Make-Trump-Dance/README.md

 cd videogame
 python game.py
 Upon launching the game, you'll see the main menu scene with the title and the dancing Trump GIF.
-Press any key to exit the game.
+Press esc key to exit the game.
 ```

 ## Project Structure